g1eng/footstrap-vue2/README.md

 ## About

 FootStrap is yet another Twitter's bootstrap wrapper for Vue.js.

-Maybe, Nuxt.js community seems not to make any positive action for the next release of bootstrap-vue, which supports Vue3 or Bootstrap 5.x.
+Bootstrap-vue is excellent framework but its community has been slowing down functional improvement, and the community (at least, its active committers) maybe will not make the next release of bootstrap-vue, which supports Vue3 or Bootstrap 5.x.

 I need bootstrap and Vue.js, at least one or more years at now (July 2021) and made this repo as a personal bootstrap-vue alternative.
 This project is for all who shares such conditions.